-A woman's hair is her glory, or so the old expression goes.
-But while thick, healthy hair on your head is a badge of honor, women often have different feelings about hair they find on their faces.
+A woman’s hair is her glory, or so the old expression goes.
+But while thick, healthy hair on your head is a badge of honor, women often have different feelings about hair they find on their faces, such as chin hair.

 While we all admittedly have hair that grows in strange places, most of it is easily hidden, easily detected, or easily removed.